 It can look like quotes on a website, or endorsements from authors, doctors, athletes, or anyone who can speak to the legitimacy of your product or service.

 If you make claims about the outcome of what you’re selling, an industry expert confirming those claims goes a long way in building customer trust.
+If you can get an expert to write a product review, it adds a layer of trust that a customer review may not be able to provide.

 5. Influencer Promotion